Diabetic nephropathy: Pathophysiology

-The disease progression of diabetic nephropathy involves various clinical stages: hyperfiltration, microalbuminuria, macroalbuminuria, nephrotic proteinuria to progressive chronic kidney disease leading to end-stage renal disease (ESRD).
+The disease progression of DN involves various clinical stages: hyperfiltration, microalbuminuria, macroalbuminuria, nephrotic proteinuria to progressive chronic kidney disease leading to ESKD.
 The damage is exerted on all compartments of the kidney: the glomerulus, the renal tubules, the vasculature (afferent and efferent renal arterioles) and the interstitium.
 Renal fibrosis is the final common pathway of DN.
 This fibrosis is a product of multiple mechanisms including renal hemodynamic changes, glucose metabolism abnormalities associated with oxidative stress as well as inflammatory processes and an overactive renin-angiotensin-aldosterone system (RAAS).

-The pathophysiology of diabetic nephropathy is thought to involve an interaction between hemodynamic and metabolic factors.
+The pathophysiology of DN is thought to involve an interaction between hemodynamic and metabolic factors.

 Hemodynamic factors include an increase in systemic and intraglomerular pressure, as well as the over-activation of the RAAS.
-Studies have shown that in the setting of diabetes, various factors stimulate the RAAS, which is one of the most important pathways in diabetic nephropathy pathophysiology.
+Studies have shown that in the setting of diabetes, various factors stimulate the RAAS, which is one of the most important pathways in DN pathophysiology.
 Due to the higher load of filtered glucose, there is an up-regulation in the sodium-glucose cotransporter 2 (SGLT2) in the proximal tubules, which cotransports sodium and glucose back into circulation.
 This leads to a decrease in the delivery of sodium chloride to the macula densa in the distal tubules, promoting the release of renin and over-activating RAAS.

 Hyperfiltration is one of the earliest features of DN.
 Several mechanisms have been proposed to cause hyperfiltration.
 One of these mechanisms is that as glomeruli becomes hypertrophied, filtration surface area initially increases.
 Another possible mechanism is that abnormal vascular control in diabetic nephropathy leads to a reduction in afferent glomerular arteriolar resistance and an increase in efferent glomerular arteriolar resistance, leading to a net increase in renal blood flow (RBF) and glomerular filtration rate (GFR).
 Glomerular hyperfiltration and an aberrant regulation of RAAS lead to increased intraglomerular pressure, causing stress on the endothelial cells, the mesangial cells and the podocytes.
 This exacerbates the dysfunction caused by the metabolic effects of hyperglycemia.